kiidfreak/DaystarAdmin/README.md

-# UniConnect Web Admin Dashboard
+# Tally Check Web Admin Dashboard

 ## Project Overview

-UniConnect is a comprehensive university attendance management system with a web admin dashboard that connects to your existing Supabase database and mobile app.
+Tally Check is a comprehensive university attendance management system with a web admin dashboard that connects to your existing Supabase database and mobile app.

 ## Features